-The best Green Chile Chicken Enchiladas: tender chicken, rich cheese, and spicy green chile wrapped in soft tortillas and smothered in zesty sauce.
+Green Chile Chicken Enchiladas are loaded with tender chicken, melty cheese, and spicy green chile all wrapped in soft tortillas and smothered in the best sauce.

 Warm and flavor packed green chile chicken enchiladas in the pan, topped with fresh herbs and tomatoes.